Euro Stablecoin Trends Report 2025: What’s Changed After MiCA

 Aggregated Market Capitalization Trends

-The combined market capitalization of major euro-pegged stablecoins declined steadily from late 2023 through mid-2024, with a notable drop occurring before the MiCA framework came into effect at the end of June 2024.
+The combined market capitalization of these major euro-pegged stablecoins declined steadily from late 2023 through mid-2024, with a notable drop occurring shortly before the MiCA framework came into effect at the end of June 2024.
 Capitalization remained stable at lower levels through the summer of 2024, followed by gradual growth beginning in the final quarter of 2024.
-This upward trend continued into 2025, with a marked acceleration in early 2025 and further increases through mid-2025.
-By October 2025, total market capitalization had returned to levels comparable to those observed before MiCA implementation.
+This upward trajectory continued into 2025, with a marked acceleration in early 2025 and further increases through mid-2025.
+By October 2025, total market capitalization had returned to levels comparable to those observed prior to MiCA implementation.

 Individual Market Capitalization Trends

-Individual euro-pegged stablecoins show distinct market capitalization trajectories over the observed period.
-A sharp decline in EURe’s capitalization occurred at the end of 2023, after which it remained at low levels.
-Most other assets showed moderate fluctuations through 2024, typically with gradual decreases ahead of MiCA implementation and limited movement immediately after.
-Beginning in early 2025, several stablecoins, including EURC, exhibited notable growth that continued through mid-2025.
-By late 2025, capitalization levels diverged more clearly, with a few assets reaching their highest points in the entire period while others remained stable or only slightly increased.
+The most popular euro-pegged stablecoins display distinct market capitalization patterns throughout the observed period.
+EURe experienced a sharp decline at the end of 2023, after which its capitalization remained at comparatively low levels.
+Most other assets showed moderate fluctuations during 2024, generally exhibiting gradual decreases ahead of MiCA implementation and minimal movement immediately afterward.
+Beginning in early 2025, several stablecoins—most notably EURC—demonstrated significant growth that continued through mid-2025.
+By late 2025, market capitalizations diverged more visibly, with some assets reaching their highest levels of the entire period, while others remained relatively stable or saw only modest increases.

 Comparison line chart showing euro-pegged stablecoin market capitalization in the 12 months before and after MiCA, with a 48 percent decline pre-MiCA and a 102 percent increase post-MiCA, covering July 2023 to June 2025.